 - In Progress: Karoly/Tamblyn–Happer Dialogue on Global Warming

-- In Progress: Noble–Wilson Dialogue on Evolution: Is Neo-Darwinism Enough?
+- Now Concluded: Noble–Wilson Dialogue on Evolution: Is Neo-Darwinism Enough?

 But civility alone is not enough.
 Mutual respect is a necessary but not a sufficient condition for fruitful dialogue.
 In addition, especially when the dialogue is over deeply controverted matters, focus is required.
 The dialogue must be focused in the sense that interlocutors are not speaking past each other but squarely addressing their own deeply held views and, at the same time, also squarely addressing the deeply held views of their opponents.